Latest update: Wednesday 10 September 2025

 - commissioned ecological surveys, and taken advice from Natural England to make sure there’s minimal to no impact to wildlife

-- kept key stakeholders informed with project updates, and prepared site notices for residents
+- kept key stakeholders informed with project updates, and provided site notices for residents

-Our contractors are due to start the major work required to replace the bridge on Tuesday 26 August.
+Our contractors started the major work required to replace the bridge on Tuesday 26 August.

-This will involve, site preparation, dismantling and removing the old bridge and installing the new one.
-We aim to finish this by the end of September.
+We aim to provide the new bridge by the end of September.
 Some final, tidying up work might be needed in early October.

 Footpath access from the south remains closed.
-We will need to close the neighbouring field from Monday 25 August until the end of the work.
+We have closed the neighbouring field until the end of the work.
 This is so we can transport the bridge to site.

 Please: